 "Hi.
 New Girl.
 Let's go."

 "Ah, hi?"
-Taylor said awkwardly before she realised what Primrose had said.
+Taylor replied before she realised what Primrose had said.
 "I'm not following you."

 "What?
 Why not?"
-For all her worth, Primrose couldn't have sounded more uncaring.
+For all her worth, Primrose couldn't have sounded more confused.

 "I don't even know you or what you're talking about."